 4.4.7.5 Processing AF requests to influence traffic routing for HR-SBO session

-If HR-SBO scenarios are supported by the NEF, upon receiving the AF request, it shall determine whether the PDU session is working in HR-SBO mode based on the availability of the information provided by the AF as follows:.
+If HR-SBO scenarios are supported by the NEF, upon receiving the AF request, it shall determine whether the PDU session is working in HR-SBO mode based on the availability of the information provided by the AF as follows:

-If the AF supports the "HR-SBO" feature and includes the "plmnId"attribute within the TrafficInfluSub data type, the NEF shall determine that the PDU session is working in HR-SBO mode when the PLMN of the UE is not the PLMN that the NEF belongs to.
+If the AF supports the "HR-SBO" feature and includes within the TrafficInfluSub data type the "plmnId", "dnn", and/or "snssai" attributes indicating the HPLMN ID, HPLMN DNN and HPLMN S-NSSAI of the UE, , the NEF shall determine that the PDU session is working in HR-SBO mode when the PLMN of the UE (derived from the "plmnId", "dnn" and/or "snssai" received attributes) is not the PLMN that the NEF belongs to.

+NOTE 1: The DNN can be unique for a PLMN (see TS 23.003 [55]) and can be mapped to a HPLMN.

-If the NEF was not able to deduce the PLMN of the UE based on the "plmnId", the NEF shall deduce if the PDU session is working in HR-SBO mode based on the target UE information as follows:
+If the NEF did not receive any of the "plmnId", "dnn", and "snssai" attributes, the NEF shall deduce if the PDU session is working in HR-SBO mode and obtain the related information to be stored in the V-UDR based on the target UE information as follows:

-1. If the "gpsi" attribute is received and the HPLMN of the UE is part of it, the NEF determines the HPLMN of the UE (and thus whether HR-SBO applies) from it, based on the received GPSI
+1. If the "gpsi" attribute is received and the HPLMN of the UE is part of it, the NEF derives the HPLMN of the UE (and thus whether HR-SBO applies) from the received GPSI.
+The NEF shall contact the NEF of the HPLMN as described in 3GPP TS 23.502 [2], clause 4.3.6.5.5 in order to obtain the SUPI, and the DNN and S-NSSAI of the HPLMN.

+NOTE 2: If the GPSI is in the form of External Identifier (see 3GPP TS 23.003 [55]) the NEF can determine the HPLMN of UE based on Domain Identifier in the GPSI.

 2. If the "anyUeInd" attribute is received, the NEF determines based on configuration if the PDU Session is working in HR-SBO mode.

-3. If the UE address is received as part of "ipv6Addr" or "ipv4Addr" attribute and it corresponds to a private IP address, the NEF determines the HPLMN of the UE and thus whether HR-SBO applies based on configuration.
+3. If the UE address is received as part of "ipv6Addr" or "ipv4Addr" attribute and it corresponds to a private IP address, the NEF determines whether HR-SBO applies based on configuration or based on interaction with the UPF by invoking the Nupf_GetUEPrivateIPaddrAndIdentifiers service as described in 3GPP TS 23.502 [2], clause 4.3.6.1, according to local policies.

-4. If the UE address is received as part of "ipv6Addr" or "ipv4Addr"attribute and it corresponds to a public IP address:

-- if this public address belongs to a range NOT owned by the PLMN of the NEF, then the NEF shall obtain the HPLMN of the UE (and thus whether HR-SBO applies) based on local configuration for that range;
+4. If the UE address is received as part of "ipv6Addr" or "ipv4Addr"attribute and it corresponds to a public IP address that belongs to a range not owned by the PLMN of the NEF, the NEF shall determine that HR-SBO applies.

-- otherwise, if the UE IP Address in the AF request is an IP address NATed by the PLMN that the NEF belongs to), the NEF shall deduce the PDU session is working in HR-SBO by interacting with the UPF.
+5. If the UE address is received as part of "ipv4Addr"attribute and it corresponds to a public IP address NATed by the PLMN that the NEF belongs to, the NEF shall deduce the PDU session is working in HR-SBO by interacting with the UPF using the Nupf_GetUEPrivateIPaddrAndIdentifiers_Get request service operation as described in 3GPP TS 23.502 [2], clause 4.3.6.1.

-NOTE 1: In this release, the HPLMN allows HR-SBO for a PDU session only if the UE IP address of the PDU Session has not been allocated in a range that may overlap with other PDU sessions to the same DNN and S-NSSAI of that HPLMN.
+NOTE 3: In this release, the HPLMN allows HR-SBO for a PDU session only if the UE IP address of the PDU Session has not been allocated in a range that may overlap with other PDU sessions to the same DNN and S-NSSAI of that HPLMN.

-NOTE 2: It is assumed that the NEF is configured with the NATed IP range of its own PLMN.
-It is assumed that the NEF is configured based on HR-SBO roaming agreements for the DNN/S-NSSAI with the association of Public IP address ranges with an HPLMN ID, a DNN/S-NSSAI.
+NOTE 4: It is assumed that the NEF is configured with the NATed IP range of its own PLMN.
+It is assumed that the NEF is configured based on HR-SBO roaming agreements of Public IP address ranges with an HPLMN ID.